SBCyberCop/RDSv3-to-CSV-Converter/README.md

 ;Remove the # if the program should not check the DB hash with the signature file.
 #SkipAdminCheck=1
 ;Remove the # if the program should not check if the program is running in admin mode.
-#NumOfChunks=4
+#NumOfChunks=8
-;Remove the # and change the value to either 4, 6, 8, 12.
+;Remove the # and change the value to either 2, 4, 6, 8, 12.
 Higher numbers for larger DB files ;or if memory problems are occuring.
+More chunks = longer process but saves memory.
+Default is 4.
 #BeepOn=0
 ;Remove the # if the program should not give an audio beep during events.
 #ExitOnEnd=1